Nando-C/BuildWeek3/README.md

 - POST https://baseURL-api/profile/{userId}/picture

-  -> Replace user profile picture (name = profile)
+  -> Replaces the profile picture of a given user

 - GET https://baseURL-api/profile/{userId}/CV

-  -> Generates and download a PDF with the CV of the user (details, picture, experiences)
+  -> Generates and download a PDF with the CV of the user (picture, details, experiences)

 <p align="right">(<a href="#top">back to top</a>)</p>